 Simultaneous Equations

-We can think of simultaneous equations as being two equations in two unknowns, say $x$ and $y$.
+We can think of simultaneous equations as being two equations in two unknowns, say and .
 Note that the word simultaneous means ‘at the same time’.
-It follows that for the values of $x$ and $y$ found both equations must be true at the same time.
+It follows that for the values of and found both equations must be true at the same time.
 Sometimes it is easy to inspect the equations and guess the answers.
 However, when one of the equations is quadratic this becomes less likely.
 The answers could be surds, in which case, this is very difficult to guess.

 Note that a question may ask you to solve simultaneous equations explicitly.
 In others, it will be implied and you must deduce that it is simultaneous equations to solve.
-For example, the question could ask you to find out which points two curves have in common.
+For example, the question could ask you ย to find out which points two curves have in common.
 See Example 2.
 (What if there are 3 equations?)

 Methods for Solving Simultaneous Equations